ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 I am interested in the use of flexible tree models to infer heterogeneous treatment effects through non-parametric regression modelling.
 Hahn et al recently developed Bayesian Causal Forests (BCF) using a natural parameterisation that allows us to place priors (and therefore smoothing) directly on treatment effects.
 In our recent work we developed an extension to BCF to apply targeted shrinkage across the different covariates.

-This is joint work with my PhD students [Alberto Caron](https://albicaron.github.io/) and Ilina Yozova as well as collaborators [Gianluca Baio](http://www.statistica.it/gianluca/) and [Richard Hahn](https://math.asu.edu/node/2746).
+Different aspects of this work were jointly developed with my PhD students [Alberto Caron](https://albicaron.github.io/) and Ilina Yozova as well as collaborators [Gianluca Baio](http://www.statistica.it/gianluca/) and [Richard Hahn](https://math.asu.edu/node/2746).

 * A. Caron, G. Baio and I. Manolopoulou, [Sparse Bayesian Causal Forests for Heterogeneous Treatment Effect Estimation.](https://arxiv.org/abs/2102.06573)
 * A. Caron, G. Baio and I. Manolopoulou, [Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review](https://arxiv.org/abs/2009.06472)